stevenvachon/broquire/README.md

 Takes a named identifier for a module identical to node's `require`.
 In node.js the return value is always identical to node's `require`.

 If no `browserValue` is given an empty object will be returned in the browser.
-If a string if given then `window[browserValue]` will be returned.
+If a string is given then `window[browserValue]` will be returned.
 If an object is passed then it will be returned.

 ```javascript
 var broquire = require('broquire')